NCAA basketball players use biggest stage to deliver message

 The National College Players Association, a college athlete advocacy group, released a statement late Wednesday that detailed the players’ goals.
 They included meetings with NCAA President Mark Emmert and the opportunity to meet with state and local lawmakers who are working on passing laws that could set parameters for the association’s NIL rules.

+“President Emmert regularly meets with student-athletes to discuss matters that impact them and their lives.
+While there have been limited opportunities over the past year due to the pandemic, he has met virtually when possible,” NCAA spokesman Bob Williams said in a statement to the AP.
+“He would be happy to connect either virtually or in person when appropriate with any student-athletes who want to engage.”

 The NCAA has been working toward changing its rules governing NIL compensation to pull back most restrictions.
-But those efforts have bogged down under scrutiny from the U.S. Department of Justice and with an antitrust case involving the NCAA heading to the Supreme Court later this month.
+But those efforts have bogged down under scrutiny from the Justice Department and with an antitrust case involving the NCAA heading to the Supreme Court later this month.

+Meanwhile, at the women’s basketball tournament in San Antonio, those players were forcing the NCAA to deal with a different kind of equity issue.
+A social media post from a member of Stanford’s sports performance staff showed the weight training areas for the women were severely lacking compared to what the men have in Indianapolis.

-The players were back to Twitter on Thursday, circulating the hashtag and what they hoped to accomplish.
+The men’s players were back to Twitter on Thursday, circulating the #NotNCAAProperty hashtag again and what they hoped to accomplish.

-There were no hints about what was next or whether they would take their messages to the courts when they start playing.

 “The players are driving this so I’m not going to speak on their behalf,” said NCPA executive director Ramogi Huma, a former UCLA football player.

-The real madness starts Friday, with 16 games going from noon to midnight, and then another 16 on Saturday to wrap up the first round.
+The real madness starts Friday in Indianapolis, with 16 games going from noon to midnight, and then another 16 on Saturday to wrap up the first round.

 Because of the pandemic, the entire tournament is being staged in Indiana.
-All 68 teams are being hosted in what the NCAA is calling a “controlled environment” in Indianapolis, just blocks away from the association’s home office.
+All 68 teams are being hosted in what the NCAA is calling a “controlled environment,” just blocks away from the association’s home office.

 Last year, college football players from the Pac-12 threatened boycotts over concerns about COVID-19 protocols, social justice issues and economic rights for college athletes.
 The Big Ten had its own #WeAreUnited movement related to health and safety protocols.